InfiniStore: Elastic Serverless Cloud Storage: Design

 \subsubsection{Serving {\kvput}s}

-As shown in Figure~\ref{fig:time_mgmt}(a), {\kvput}s are served by the current (latest) I-bucket.
-FGs in the current I-bucket that actively serve {\kvput}s are referred to as \emph{open} FGs.
-When the workload surges, e.g., the WSS or the number of concurrent {\kvput} requests increases, the daemon scales out the current I-bucket by launching more FGs (Figure~\ref{fig:time_mgmt}(b)).
-The client daemon keeps track of the memory consumption of each function in the current I-bucket by reconciling the memory statistics piggybacked on the response of each function invocation request.
-When the memory consumption of an FG in the current I-bucket exceeds a predefined { \texttt{HARDCAP}} threshold, the daemon starts the scale-out process and all functions in that FG are sealed (read-only).
-Note that the degraded I-buckets along with the functions therein are also \emph{sealed}.
+As shown in Figure~\ref{fig:time_mgmt}(a), {\kvput}s are served by the latest GC-bucket.
+FGs in the current GC-bucket that actively serve {\kvput}s are referred to as \emph{open} FGs.
+When the workload surges, e.g., the WSS or the number of concurrent {\kvput} requests increases, the daemon scales out the latest GC-bucket by launching more FGs (Figure~\ref{fig:time_mgmt}(b)).
+The client daemon keeps track of the memory consumption of each function in the latest GC-bucket by reconciling the memory statistics piggybacked on the response of each function invocation request.
+When the memory consumption of an FG in the latest GC-bucket exceeds a predefined { \texttt{HARDCAP}} threshold\footnote{\addVLDBcomment{The { \texttt{HARDCAP}} is defined by excluding the Lambda function's program and runtime overhead (around 100~MB) and a fraction of the total function-memory reserved for data recovery (\cref{subsec:parallel_recovery}).}}, the daemon starts the scale-out process and all functions in that FG are sealed (read-only).
+Note that the degraded GC-buckets along with the functions therein are also \emph{sealed}.